ywu94/Tencent-Ads-Algo-Comp-2020/README.md

 python3 train_w2v.py product 128
 ```

-you should have the following files after exection
+You should have the following files after exection.

 ```
 |--Script
   |--embed_artifact